 For all Zoom links (class meetings and office hours), please see Canvas.

 This course is designed to give students a practical understanding of databases and data systems.
 The goal is to learn modern data management and data processing techniques through a mix of best practices, experimentation, and problem solving.

 The content of the course is organized into three broad areas: 1) query languages with an emphasis on SQL; 2) data models from relational to document to graph; and 3) data engineering, including processing data at-scale.

 We will construct several databases ranging from transactional to analytical and everything in between.
 This work will be implemented on Google Cloud Platform using a variety of databases and data science tools: MySQL, Postgres, Spanner, Firestore, MongoDB, Neo4j, BigQuery, Apache Beam and Dataflow, Jupyter Notebooks, and Data Studio.

 Below are some of the topics we will be covering during the term:

 - inserts, updates, deletes

 The course assumes a programming background and in particular, a solid working knowledge of Python scripting.
 As such, the prerequisites for this course are CS 303E, CS 307 or the equivalent.
 Familiarity with SQL is also helpful, but not required.

 There are two required texts for this course:

-The course requires consulting the GCP product documentation on BigQuery, Apache Beam/Dataflow, Apache Airflow/Composer, and Data Studio.
-The documentation is updated frequently and will be reviewed on a regular basis throughout the course.
+The course requires consulting the product documentation on Cloud SQL, Cloud Spanner, Firestore, BigQuery, Apache Beam, Dataflow, and Data Studio.
+The documentation is updated regularly and will be read frequently throughout the semester.